apajtok/Deciphering-Big-Data-eportfolio/README.md

 * Business Administration background
 * Master's degree in Business & Management and Marketing
-* 18+ years of experience in marketing, collaborating closely with developers
+* 18+ years of experience in digital marketing, collaborating closely with developers

 **Current Focus:**